nrdg/sop/_sources/publishing/conference_abstracts.md

 Please make sure that you have a first draft for feedback by your co-authors at least 7 days before the conference submission deadline.

 ## Content

-It is important that the abstract provide enough information to conference participants about whether.
-The first sentence should provide a funnel to draw potential interest, outlining what the general question or problem are that the work is tackling.

 The abstract title should communicate the findings clearly.
 Science should only very rarely be written in the form of a mystery novel, and this is definitely not one of these cases.

+It is important that the abstract provide enough information to conference participants about whether your presentation is worth a visit.
+In cases where results can be laid out clearly, do so within the first few sentences of the abstract.
+Generally, the first sentence should provide a funnel to draw potential interest, outlining what the general question or problem are that the work is tackling.